Noyes Island

 Noyes Island is located in the Alexander Archipelago of Southeast Alaska, United States.
 It is located west of Prince of Wales Island.
-It was named in 1879 by William Healy Dall of the U.S. Coast and Geodetic Survey after William M. Noyes, also of the USC&GS, who was stationed in Alaska from 1873 to 1880.
+It was named in 1879 by William Healy Dall of the United States Coast and Geodetic Survey after William M. Noyes, also of the USC&GS, who was stationed in Alaska from 1873 to 1880.
 The first European to notice the island was Aleksei Chirikov in 1741.